Who made the new drapes? It’s among high court’s mysteries

 The nine justices are in high demand as speakers around the country because they issue momentous rulings that touch all corners of American society.
 But they decide when to provide advance word of their speaking engagements and sometimes let sponsoring organizations close their talks to news coverage.

-Justice Brett Kavanaugh’s recent Federalist Society speech was open to reporters, but Kavanaugh broke with past practice by not allowing video cameras at his talk to more than 2,000 people at Washington’s Union Station.
+Justice Brett Kavanaugh’s recent Federalist Society speech was open to reporters, but Kavanaugh did not allow video cameras at his talk to more than 2,000 people at Washington’s Union Station.

 The choice also is left to each justice when it comes to stepping aside from pending court cases.
 Recusals rarely come with explanations.
 The public is left to piece together the reason from the justices’ yearly financial disclosures, work histories and sometimes, family trees.

-Note: This story has been corrected to remove an incorrect reference to Kavanaugh breaking with past practice at his speech.
-Past practice did not always dictate that video cameras be allowed to record at dinners featuring justices and other prominent political figures.